2024-2025 Book Club Schedule

-Meetings are held the second Wednesday of each month (unless otherwise noted**), September through June.
-For additional information or to join the book club email list, contact Joanne Mortimer at BookClub@smithclubofcleveland.org.
+Meetings are held the second week of each month, September through May, in a hybrid format (in-person and on Zoom).
+For additional information or to join the book club email list, contact Nancy Boehm at BookClub@smithclubofcleveland.org.

 SMITH READS BOOK CLUB – an online book club exclusively for the Smith community offering a variety of ways to discuss books, including a discussion forum and live webinars that will be announced throughout the year.
 To join, you simply need to register.